global-liquid-mob/global-liquid-mob.github.io/README.md

 More specifically, to be a viable experiment, we require a mix of developers and non-developers, men and women, from pretty much everywhere.

 ## How do I volunteer? ##
-Please email any of the folling individuals (we anticipate creating a more sophisticated onboarding process later, but for now ...)
+Please email any of the following individuals (we anticipate creating a more sophisticated onboarding process later, but for now ...)
 Name | email
 ------------ | -------------
 Bob Allen | bogghead@gmail.com